World War II: Frontline Command

 World War II Frontline Command is a real-time strategy, 3D, tactical war game for Windows that was developed by long standing developers, the Bitmap Brothers.
-It was originally released in Europe during September 2002 by Deep Silver and subsequently released in June 2003 by Focus Multimedia.
+It was originally released in Europe during May 2003 by Koch Media and a month later in June by Strategy First.

 Plot

 The game is set within the era of World War II.
 The game opens with the player dropping paratroopers into Europe to disrupt the entrenched Axis forces ahead of the main invasion forces set to land on D-Day.

 Gameplay

 Players must take command of their forces and turn the tide of Axis aggression while conquering fortress Europe, using a vast amount of authentic infantry, vehicles and weaponry.
 Mission objectives include destroying bridges, clearing bunkers, and knocking down radar towers.
 There are no resources to be collected or buildings to be constructed.

 World War II Frontline Command features two play modes, recruit and veteran, that share some of the same mission maps.
 Enemy units are attracted to noise so using gunfire may attract unwanted attention.
 A morale system has been incorporated meaning that after losses are sustained, performance will be adversely affected.